parthmagnani/namaste-react/README.md

 5. We learnt about one more important hook, useEffect()

 6. It executes at the end, it means after the rendering of the jsx it will get execute.
-Mostly used to call APIs
+Mostly used to call APIs.

+# chapter-7
+1. In this chapter we have learnt more about useEffect Hook

+2. This hook take two parameters, callBack function and dependency array

+3. This hook called after every component render cycle i.e, Whenever component gets render this useEffect will get execute.

+4. But if in second parameter we pass an empty array it will only get execute on initial rendering

+5. Also, if we pass something, mostly state variable, in dependency array so it will execute everytime when the value of that state variable gets change

+6. In part part 2 we have learnt about routing.
+For routing we are using library react-router-dom

+7. first we create configuration for routing with the help of createBrowserRouter

+8. After creating configuration we will provide this configuration to root.render with the help of RouterProvider

+9. we can also show error page if route is not defined by providing errorElement in routing configuration.

+10. As children route is also define by just using key children in parent object and it is also list of object containing path and element.

+11. Dynamic routing is done by /:id, so after (:) will be dynamic

+12. To get this is in component we can take use of useParams hook